-Relax With Your Favorite Cold Beverage
+Relax With A Refreshing Beverage

 Evening Walks

 Walking around downtown Milledgeville as the sun sets is the best of both worlds; staying cool while experiencing Milledgeville’s historic gems and nightlife.
 Many restaurants downtown have trivia once a week, a plethora of dinner specials, and local live music.
-After dinner, take a stroll through Georgia College or Georgia Military College’s campus, both properties are well lit and are beautiful to see in a different light.
+After dinner, take a stroll through Georgia College or Georgia Military College’s campus, both properties are well-lit and are beautiful to see in a different light.

 Unique Experiences